NLP-UG-2023-24/AA_WebDev_Project/README.md

 ## 🚀 How to Use

-1. Open `index.html` in a web browser.
+1. Open `index.html` in a web browser or use the url https://tinyurl.com/linguistichelper.
 2. Type in any English word.
 3. Click **Search** to view definitions from various dictionaries.
 4. Explore the "About Authors" and "About Website" sections for more context.